kataras/iris/README.md

 ## Introduction
 The name of this framework came from **Greek mythology**, **Iris** was the name of the Greek goddess of the **rainbow**.
-Iris is a very minimal but flexible golang http middleware & standalone web application framework, providing a robust set of features for building single & multi-page, web applications.

 ```go
 package main